KhanMohammadEmon/Adda/README.md

-We are working here to make a messenger group chat(Adda) It is our first group work.
+We are working here to make a messenger group chat(Adda).

+It is our first group work.